Waste management in Kazakhstan

-Main waste management sectors in Kazakhstan
+Main waste management sectors

 Industrial waste

 Continuous generation and accumulation of waste, including hazardous waste (Persistent Organic Pollutants (POPs), medical waste, etc.).

 Almost one third of industrial waste in the country is accumulated in Karaganda region - more than 8.5 billion tons by the end of 2012.

 The main volume of emissions in Karaganda region accounts for metallurgical sphere and equals to 70%.
 This is the share of two major metallurgic companies - Arcelor Mittal Temirtau JSC and Kazakhmys Corporation.
 In the period from 2008 to 2012 Arcelor Mittal Temirtau has paid the penalty of more than one billion tenge for noncompliance of emission standards, Kazakhmys Corporation - more than 300 million tenge.

 According to the results of 2012 the expected decline in total emissions in Karaganda equals to 31% compared to 2008.
 This is mainly the merit of environmental protection program of a single enterprise - "BalkhashTsvetMet", a subsidiary of Kazakhmys Corporation.
 In 2008 "BalkhashTsvetMet" has commissioned production on the basis of sulfuric acid.
 This action has reduced the emissions of sulfur dioxide from 578,000 tons in 2008 to 254,000 tons in 2012.

 In Kazakhstan, as elsewhere in the world, liquid and gaseous types of industrial waste are a major concern for environmental organizations.
 Industrial discharges and gaseous emissions are priorities for state control and regulation of all enterprises in Kazakhstan.
 Methods of inspection, as well as ecological and economic standards have been developed in the country for all categories of liquid and gaseous waste products.
 At the same time, solid waste produced by the mining, concentrating, refining and power industries has accumulated all over the country without controls.
 This is largely caused by the following factors: